phpbb/documentation/development/extensions/tutorial_bbcodes.rst

             }
             elseif (stripos($tag->getAttribute('author'), 'Gary Oak') !== false)
             {
-                // If the author is Gary Oak we return FALSE to disallow the tag return false;
+                // If the author is Gary Oak we invalidate the tag to disallow it
+                $tag->invalidate();

+                // Return FALSE for backward compatibility
+                return false;
             }

-            // We return TRUE to indicate that the tag is allowed return true;
+            // We return TRUE for backward compatibility, to indicate that the tag is allowed return true;
         }
     }